Datapolitan-Online-Tutorials/data-management-demo/content.md

 # Good Datasets Are...
 ???
-+ Format: Facilitator prompts participants to take one aspect of good data and reflect with the group
++ Format: Facilitator prompts participants to take one aspect of good data and reflect with the group, with structuring and any necessary reframing from the facilitator
 + Outcome: Participants are familiar with the three main elements of data quality
 + Source: [Stephanie Singer](https://www.linkedin.com/in/stephanie-singer-68499a/)